Fuel storage in Nigeria – the self-bunded tanks solution

 UPSS Regulations require owners and operators to regularly check for leaks in the fuel tanks and pipes used to store and handle petroleum products.
 They also need to meet minimum standards in their day-to-day environmental management of these storage systems.

 While environmental regulations apply in each Australian state, each has slightly different requirements for the storage and maintenance of underground petroleum tanks.
-In particular, a review of underground fuel storage regulations will begin in NSW in 2018, and the South Australian Environmental Protection Authority is developing a new code of practice on the design, installation and management of UPSS.
+For example: storage regulations for mining businesses in Queensland might be different to those located in South Australia.

-You’ll find the essential information for your state at the links below:
+With that in mind, you will find all the essential information for your state in the links below:

 QUEENSLAND